 All our worship is in the Old Tradition based upon the Book of Common Prayer, the English Missal, and the English Hymnal.

-About every month we hold a Solemn High Mass on a convenient Saturday, usually at 11:00.
-Please note that residents' parking restrictions are now in force in Meadow Way on Saturdays.
+Please note that residents' parking restrictions are now in force in Meadow Way except on Sundays.
 Do not park there.
 You can still park on-street in Norton Way South.
 Also, the Methodist Chapel there has agreed that we can use its car park as a last resort, but if you do so please leave a notice in the car that you are attending worship at the Liberal Catholic Church of St. Alban.

 Our Traditional Calling